ToF-/bowling-score-lisp/src/processing-games.md

 In this chapter, we will interest ourselves in the main function of our program.
 It will consume a list, and return a list.

-For instance, processing the list `(3 2 4 0 4 3 4 1 8 5 0 1 7 1 8)` should result the list `(4 16 17)`.
+For instance, processing the list `(3 2 8 0 4 8 1 7 2 5 8 1 7 2 6)` should result the list `(8 18 24)`.
 Why?

 - the first number indicates 3 games to process.
-The data for these 3 games is formed by the list `(2 4 0 4 3 4 1 8 5 0 1 7 1 8)`.
+The data for these 3 games is formed by the list `(2 8 0 4 8 1 7 2 5 8 1 7 2 6)`.
-- the first number the first game has 2 rolls: `(4 2)` for which computing the score will yield `4`.
-The rest to process is the list `(4 3 4 1 8 5 0 1 7 1 8)`.
+- the first number the first game has 2 rolls: `(8 0)` for which computing the score will yield `8`.
+The rest to process is the list `(4 8 1 7 2 5 8 1 7 2 6)`.
-- the second game has 4 rolls: `(3 4 1 8)` for which computing the score will yield `16`.
-The rest to process it the list `(5 0 1 7 1 8)`
+- the second game has 4 rolls: `(8 1 7 2)` for which computing the score will yield `18`.
+The rest to process it the list `(5 8 1 7 2 6)`
-- the third game has 5 rolls: `(0 1 7 1 8)` for a score of `17` and the rest to process is the empty list, which will end the process.
+- the third game has 5 rolls: `(8 1 7 2 6)` for a score of `24` and the rest to process is the empty list, which will end the process.

-We are going to write this function using TDD.

 ### Extracting the first game from the game data
-In order to process each game in turn, we need to generate 2 lists: the first one would be the rolls for a the current game (the size of which is indicated by the very first element of the list), the second would be the rest of the game data.
-Let's write a test.
+In order to process each game in turn, we need to generate 2 lists:
+- the rolls for the current game to be processed (the lenght of this list is given by the very firt element of the data)
+- the rest of game data

+Here's test:
 ```
 (define-test given-game-data-extract-game-return-first-game-and-remaining-data
     (let ((result (extract-game (list 3 4 9 0 2 5 8))))
         (assert-equal '((4 9 0) 2 5 8) result)))
 ```
-We can write this function using `subseq`.
+We can write this function using `subseq`, which given a list, a start index and an (optional) end index, returns the corresponding subsequence of the list.
 Here are some examples:
 ```
 * (defvar l '(a b c d e))
 L